 (A) Prohibited Practice (B) Legal Practice 3.
 A landlord denies residence to 1.
-A real estate agent tends to steer prospective minority a family with young children after buyers to neighborhoods and discovering that these prospective communities where the residents renters never paid their rent on are predominantly minorities time with past landlords-This is not a prohibited practice.
-If the This is likely a prohibited practice.
-The agent is steering buyers prospective tenants have a history to certain communities based of late rental payments, the landlord can deny their application. upon their race or national origin, which is a protected characteristic.
+A real estate agent tends to steer prospective minority a family with young children after buyers to neighborhoods and discovering that these prospective communities where the residents renters never paid their rent on are predominantly minorities time with past landlords-This is This is likely a prohibited practice. not a prohibited practice.
+If the The agent is steering buyers prospective tenants have a history to certain communities based of late rental payments, the upon their race or national landlord can deny their application. origin, which is a protected characteristic.